visig9/lolinote-spec/spec-2.0.md

             reverse-index.json
 ```

-This specification wan't define what is the "program name".
-But it should be a human readable name and can easily to use to find the related project.
+This specification wan't define what the "program name" meaning.
+But it should be human readable and can easily to understand what's the related program.